RHsyseng/cluster-relocation-operator/README.md

 # cluster-relocation-operator
+:warning: **This is a community project, it is not supported by Red Hat in any way.** :warning:

 ## Description
 This operator can assist in reconfiguring a cluster once it has been moved to a new location.
 It performs the following steps: